JaynewDee/JaynewDee/README.md

 > - Developer 💾
 > - Writer  🖊️
 > - Musician  🎸
-> - Contemplative creative type favoring the autodidactic, explorative mode  🦉
+> - Contemplative creative type favoring autodidactic exploration  🦉
+>> (But looking for a mentor!)
 > - Aspiring polymath with a knowledge obsession  📚
 > - Wildly curious Human Bean  🌱